umerghafoor/Matrix-Calculator/README.md

 # Portfolio
-In this project, we have to implement a matrix system based on its order.
-The matrix must be square (i.e. rows and columns must be the same).
-The program initially asks the user to enter the order (N) of matrix A and its elements.
-The program presents the user with a choice (1- 7) to perform specific tasks given below.
+In this project, we put a matrix system into place based on its hierarchy.
+A square matrix is required (i.e. rows and columns must be the same).
+The user is prompted by the application to enter the order (N) of matrix A and its components at first.
+The programme gives the user the option to complete the below-listed tasks in any order (1–8).
 1. To display a matrix
 2. To check whether the entered matrix is symmetric or not
 3. To check whether the entered matrix is an identity matrix or not.